 Challenges and Solutions For Global Payroll in the Energy Sector

-However, by understanding the specific requirements of the sector, innovative solutions and best practices can be combined to properly cater to the needs of energy companies, maintaining compliance while delivering increased control and cost effectiveness.
+By understanding the specific requirements of the sector, innovative solutions and best practices can be combined to properly cater to the needs of energy companies, maintaining compliance while delivering increased control and cost-effectiveness.
 This article sets out some of these requirements, and how they can be effectively met.